clarkmyfancy/CryptoAPI/README.md

 ### Setup
 The API hits the coinmarketcap api.
-In order to do that you need an API-key
+In order to do that you need an API Key.
-It's like practicing good coding standards by not putting secrets in the code repo.
-In order to use the API you need a key

 For security reasons, an API key should not be stored in the code repo, so you have to get your own.
 1. Go to [the CoinMarketCap API website](https://coinmarketcap.com/api/) and login to your Developers account.
 If you don't have one then create an account.